HOPSTOPS Hop to Claremont!

 Check out upcoming HopStops events, and save them to your calendar: Claremont HopStop Calendar

-The popular HopStop Family Series—entertaining, hands-on, free programs introducing the youngest audiences to the wonders of the performing arts—is expanding to Claremont this season in a pilot program that’s part of the Hop’s Community Venture Initiative (CVI).
+The popular HopStop Family Series—entertaining, hands-on, free programs introducing the youngest audiences to the wonders of the performing arts appears in Hanover and Claremont.
+The addition of Claremont to the series was part of the Hop’s Community Venture Initiative (CVI), and launched in 2014.

-Starting in September, in addition to performing at the series’ usual location in the Hop’s Alumni Hall in Hanover, NH, at 11 a.m., HopStop artists will head south to Claremont for a 3 pm performance at the Claremont Savings Bank Community Center, 152 South St., Claremont.
-Subsequent shows take place monthly in October and February through May.
-The Claremont shows are being produced by the Hop through a new partnership with the Claremont Recreation and Parks Department and West Claremont Center for Music and the Arts.
+In addition to performing at the series’ original location in the Hop’s Alumni Hall in Hanover, NH, at 11 a.m., HopStop artists also head south to Claremont for a 3 pm performance at the Claremont Savings Bank Community Center, 152 South St., Claremont.
+Subsequent shows take place in the fall, winter, and spring.
+The Claremont shows are being produced by the Hop through a partnership with the Claremont Recreation and Parks Department and West Claremont Center for Music and the Arts.

-Like the Hanover shows, the Claremont HopStops invite audience members to sit up close to the performers on the carpeted floor (with chairs provided for those who prefer them), participate in the performance, and get to know the performers and see their instruments, props and costumes up close in informal post-show meet-and-greets.
+HopStops invite audience members to sit up close to the performers on the carpeted floor (with chairs provided for those who prefer them), participate in the performance, and get to know the performers and see their instruments, props and costumes up close in informal post-show meet-and-greets.
 Shows last one hour, are geared for children ages 3 and up with an accompanying adult, and are free and open to the public; no ticket or registration is required.
 The doors open at 2:30 pm.
-Visit the Hopkins Center Hopstop page on the web: click HERE

 The Claremont performances are at 3 pm, at the CSB Community Center